All Episodes

 They may not use an unverified document.

-Instead, uh it appears that Robert Mueller and his team of partisans are going after Donald Trump for things that are not criminal.
+Instead, it appears that Robert Mueller and his team of partisans are going after Donald Trump for things that are non-criminal.

-I read one thing about you, Bruce, but your last question here.
+I read one thing about you, Bruce, with your last question here.

-You provided information or Bruce Orr in 1999 that Bill Browder was involved in vast international money laundering schemes and later became the subject of a Federal RICO case, but no what?
+You provided information to Bruce Orr in 1999 that Bill Browder was involved in vast international money laundering schemes and later became the subject of a federal RICO case.

 Investigation?